Bush music is the

 Author: David Johnson 1979 for the BMC’s Silver Jubilee

-Formation: Large Single Circle, man’s partner on right, all
+Formation: Large Single Circle, man’s partner on right, all holding hands

 Bars Description